Reuven and Vera (aka ReuVera) are a son-mother duo. Originally hailing from Kazakhstan, they now reside in the U.S.

 - Assemble: Take one ball of dough and roll it out thin.
 Spoon some mashed potatoes in the middle of the dough.
 Roll dough over the filling.
 With the help of a palm, cut the filled roll into pieces.
 Form each piece into a little bun, place on a baking sheet, and brush with raw egg or vegetable oil.

 - Bake: Preheat the oven to 375 to 400ºF.
 Bake the knishes for 25 to 35 minutes or until they are pink or brownish.

 How to freeze knishes: Bake knishes only until they are half done (about 10 to 15 minutes; they should not yet be pink-brown).
-Cool them, cover with clear plastic wrap, and freeze.
+Cool them, cover them with clear plastic wrap, and freeze them.
 When you're ready to bake, put them into a preheated oven and bake until pink-brown.

 Photo Guide: Making the Dough

 Other knish recipes use mashed potatoes in the dough as well as in the filling.